FAQ

 Q: How much does it cost to study at Food Engineering ITB?

-Information about UKT for each admission path can be accessed on the ITB new student admissions page (admission.itb.ac.id).
-In addition, there are various scholarships that ITB students can take advantage of, as listed on the following page.
+Information about UKT for each admission pathway can be accessed on the ITB new student admissions page (admission.itb.ac.id).
+In addition, there are various scholarships that can be utilized by ITB students, as listed on the following page.

 Q: Does ITB Jatinangor campus have lower quality than Ganesha campus?